 Is the campus accessible?

 You can now find your way around our whole campus with our new free app, AccessAble Salford Uni.
 Developed by Estates and Property Services in partnership with AccessABLE (the leading provider of access information for disabled people in the UK), this app includes detailed accessibility information about lecture halls, cafes and bars, toilets and halls of residence.

-If you find barriers to your access, either temporary or permanent, please contact Estates & Property Services on 0161 295 4444 (firstname.lastname@example.org), or Disability & Learner Support on 0161 295 0023 (option 1, option 2) or email@example.com.
+If you find barriers to your access, either temporary or permanent, please contact Estates and Property Services on 0161 295 4444 (firstname.lastname@example.org), or Disability and Learner Support on 0161 295 0023 (option 1, option 2) or email@example.com.

 All university buildings are equipped with a Deaf Alerter radio-based fire alarm warning and public address messaging system.

 Salford Crescent train station is on campus but is not part of the University.
 Access is by steps or lift.

 For further information regarding disabled access please visit AccessAble.